MicrosoftDocs/architecture-center/docs/framework/security/design-network-flow.md

 > [!IMPORTANT]
 >
 >Network controls are not sufficient in blocking data exfiltration attempts.
-Harden the protect with proper with identity controls, key protection, and encryption.
+Harden the protection with proper identity controls, key protection, and encryption.
 For more information, see these sections:
 > - [Data protection considerations](design-storage.md)
 > - [Identity and access management considerations](design-identity.md)